-Available in the Sydney, Melbourne and Brisbane campus locations it uniquely connects paid internships with AccorHotels and academic studies accredited by Southern Cross University.
+Available in the Sydney, Melbourne and Brisbane campus locations it uniquely connects paid internships through Mulpha properties, global hotel groups and academic qualifications recognised by Southern Cross University.
 Upon completion of the iHTMP, students will be eligible to graduate with a Diploma in International Hotel and Tourism Management from HTMi Switzerland.
 Additionally, students will be eligible for entry into the Bachelor of Business in Hotel Management at The Hotel School with 18 months credit.

 To check the details of each module please click here.

 To check for any program updates please click here.

 - Students applying for the iHTMP must have completed Year 11 and be 17 years old.

 - Also available to mature age students without the minimum education requirements but with relevant work experience.

 All applicants for The Hotel School are selected on their individual merit.
 You may be required to attend an interview.

 Each industry internship module is $3,375.00

 - English Language requirements: Overall IELTS 5.5 with 5.5 in writing and no other band less than 5.0